isomerpages/moe-sped-itptoolkit/_family-envisioning-meeting/Family Envisioning Meeting (FEM).md

 to develop personal life goals for the student based on their interests, preferences and strengths.</p>
 <p>FEM is first conducted in the 3<sup>rd</sup> year of secondary schooling
-when the student turns 15 year old.
+when the student turns 15 years old.
 FEM is pivotal for the development of the student's first Individual Transition Plan (ITP).</p>
 <p></p>
 <h4><strong>Watch a FEM in action!</strong></h4>